 I would like to draw two staircases and connect them with a landing.
 How do I accomplish this?

 There are different ways to create a stair landing in Chief Architect.
-The quickest is to use the Straight Stairs tool to create two runs of stairs and a landing between them.
+The quickest is to use the Straight Stairs tool to create two runs of stairs then click to place a landing between them.